 Every Capability Period, the NYISO will translate the NYCA Minimum Installed Capacity Requirement and the Locational Minimum Installed Capacity Requirement into a NYCA Minimum Unforced Capacity Requirement and a Locational Minimum Unforced Capacity Requirement (see Sections 2.5, 2.6, 3.1, and 3.2 of this Manual).
-The NYISO will compute the Locational Minimum Installed Capacity Requirements for each month in the Capability Period consistent with the election, if any, of an Installed Capacity Supplier holding the rights to UDRs from an External Control Area with a dissimilar capability year without the UDRs for the first month in a Capability Year, and as Unforced Capacity for the remaining months.
+If Market Services Tariff Section 5.11.4 is amended consistent with the motion approved by the Management Committee on December 16, 2009 (such proposed revision, "Section 5.11.4 Revision"), the The NYISO will compute the Locational Minimum Installed Capacity Requirements for each month in the Capability Period consistent with the election, if any, of an Installed Capacity Supplier holding the rights to UDRs from an External Control Area with a dissimilar capability year without the UDRs for the first month in a Capability Year, and as Unforced Capacity for the remaining months.
 (See later sections in this Manual regarding such election and other requirements.)
 From the NYCA Minimum Unforced Capacity Requirement and the Locational Minimum Unforced Capacity Requirement, the NYISO will then calculate and establish each LSE's minimum Unforced Capacity requirement ("Minimum Unforced Capacity Requirement").
 On the supply side, the NYISO will compile 12-month rolling averages of Operating Data that it will use to determine the amount of Unforced Capacity that each Installed Capacity Supplier is qualified to supply to the NYCA (see section 4.5 of this Manual).
 Thus, Market Participants will transact Unforced Capacity in Installed Capacity auctions and Bilateral Transactions.

-As set forth in Sections 5.12.1 and 5.12.2 of the NYISO Market Services Tariff, to qualify as an Installed Capacity Supplier, certain Resource must meet the requirements for or have been granted Capacity Resource Interconnection Service (CRIS) status.
+As set forth in Sections- 5.12.1 and 5.12.2 of the NYISO Market Services Tariff, to qualify as an Installed Capacity Supplier, certain Resources must meet the requirements for or have been granted Capacity Resource Interconnection Service (CRIS) status.